Sergio De Gregorio (politician): Biography

 De Gregorio began his career as a journalist at the age of 17, in 1977, collaborating until 1980 with the Chronicle Editorial of Naples of Paese Sera.
 Subsequently he worked also for radio and television.

 In December 1996 he became the first director of L'Avanti! by Valter Lavitola (not to be confused with the historic socialist newspaper Avanti!).
 He remained the director of the newspaper until 2005.

 In 2000, he founded the "Italians in the World" association with the aim of spreading and promoting the image of Italy and Italians in the world, including through its own satellite television channel, Italians in the World Channel.

 De Gregorio was also a parliamentary assistant at the European Parliament until 2004.
-In 2005, after the failure of an agreement with Forza Italia, he ran for regional elections in Campania on the list of Gianfranco Rotondi, the Christian Democracy for the Autonomies.
+In 2005, after the failure of an agreement with Forza Italia, he ran for regional elections in Campania on the list of Gianfranco Rotondi, the Christian Democracy for Autonomies.

 In 2005, Italians in the World became a political movement and reached an agreement with the Italy of Values for the 2006 general election.
 In April 2006 De Gregorio was elected to the Senate of the Republic on the Italy of Values list.

 On 7 June he was elected President of the Defense Commission thanks to an agreement with the House of Freedoms reached directly with the mediation of the Senate leader of Forza Italia, Renato Schifani, in contrast to the candidate of the Union, the ex-partisan Lidia Menapace.
 The vote of the same De Gregorio was crucial, who by voting himself with the senators of the House of Freedoms had put in crisis the majority of the Union.

 On 25 September 2006, after further controversy following his abstention during the vote of an indult order, he announced his definitive exit from IdV and from the centre-left majority, subsequently voting against the Prodi II government's confidence during the crisis of February 2007.

 In September 2007 De Gregorio officially returned to the centre-right side, signing a federative pact between his movement and Forza Italia.
 On 24 January 2008 he voted the distrust against the Prodi II government, contributing to its fall.
 In 2008, De Gregorio is elected Senator of the Republic on The People of Freedom list.

 Member of the Defense Commission and also president of the Italian Parliamentary Delegation to the Parliamentary Assembly of NATO, a post from which he will self-suspend on 14 April 2012 in reference to the investigation that sees him investigated on the misappropriation of 20 million euros of funding to the newspaper Avanti!.